planetscale/docs/content/docs/psdb/creating-cluster.md

 In order to use more than one region, you must select at least three total regions.
 You may select multiple regions in a single cloud provider.

-If you are creating a cluster in a **Custom Kubernetes Region**, select one of the custom regions that appear.
-To [create a new custom region](creating-custom-region), click the `Create new custom region` button.

 ## Step 6: Click **Create Cluster**.

 When you have selected a name and region for your cluster, click **Create Cluster**.